 Similarly, in 2019 MICS, 84.05% and 69.48% were the developmentally on track status for respectively richest and poorest.
-The children who were not underweight and not stunned are 65.72% and 70.83% in 2012 MICS were more developmentally on track than the children with underweight and stunned, respectively.
+The children who were not underweight and not stunned are 68.11% and 70.83% in 2012 MICS were more developmentally on track than the children with underweight and stunned, respectively.
 The children who were not underweight and not stunned are 75.97% and 76.79% in 2019 MICS were more developmentally on track than the children with underweight and stunned.
-The distribution of developmentally on track status of a child who attends early childhood programs is 78.93% according to 2012 MICS.
-In contrast, it is increased to 85.99% in 2019 MICS, and a child bought in the family where books for children are present is 72.13% on track status in 2012 MICS whereas that increased to 80.65% in 2019 MICS and child bought in the family where it gets punishment is 49.01% on track status in 2012 MICS whereas that increased to 64.80% in 2019 MICS.
+The distribution of developmentally on track status of a child who attends early childhood programs was 78.93% according to 2012 MICS.
+In contrast, it increased to 85.99% in 2019 MICS, and a child bought in the family where books for children were present had 72.13% on track status in 2012 MICS whereas that increased to 80.65% in 2019 MICS, and child bought in the family where they punishment was 49.01% on track status in 2012 MICS whereas that increased to 64.80% in 2019 MICS.

-The bivariate and multivariable logistic regression model results refer to the degree of relationship between early childhood development status and children’s socio-demographic profiles in Table 3.
+The bivariable and multivariable logistic regression model results refer to the degree of relationship between early childhood development status and children’s socio-demographic profiles in Table 3.
 To show associations between early childhood developmentally on track status and child age, child sex, geographic location, division, education of mother, household’s wealth index, religion, sex of household head, ethnicity, mother’s age early childhood diseases, underweight, stunned, wasted, overweight, sanitation, early childhood programs, mother stimulation, father stimulation, other stimulation, inadequate supervision, salt iodization, books, toys, mass media and child punishment.
 The univariate logistic model indicates the individual associated with the ECD status.
 Nine variables showed a significant association at the 5% level of significance among all predictor variables (child age, child sex, division, mothers education, early childhood program, other stimulation, books, toys and child punishment) in 2012 MICS and 11 variables showed significant association at 5% level of significance (child age, child sex, division, mothers education, wealth index, early childhood program, father stimulation, other stimulation, inadequate supervision, books and child punishment) in 2019 MICS data.